Stories

 In his defense, he was stupid at the time, having just broken up with the sweetest girl for another girl.
 I liked the sweet one.

 I came to love the Galaxy; we became a legend, taking on all comers.
-Though she was not the fastest of car in the straights, I was crazy enough and skilled enough to beat them in the curves.
+Though she was not the fastest car in the straights, I was crazy and skilled enough to beat them in the curves.

 I named it Camel.
 Go, Camel, Go!